jcawley5/kyma-local-dev/readme.md

 ## Building the deployment.yaml locally

-To build the deployment.yaml locally run within the project root
+To build the deployment.yaml for a single function locally run within the project root

 `FUNCTIONDIR=examplefn npm run deploymentYaml`